suisuyy/learn/doc/note/linuxnote.md

 ```
 7) Add/remove zram devices
 In order to add a new /dev/zramX device, perform a read operation on the hot_add attribute.
 This will return either the
-new device¡¯s device id (meaning that you can use /dev/zram<id>) or an error code.
+new deviceï¿½ï¿½s device id (meaning that you can use /dev/zram<id>) or an error code.

     Example: